moutella/joycon2mouse/README.md

 If the program crashes, it means it couldn't connect to your joycon, often caused by:
 1. Disconnecting and connecting in a short amount of time.
 Fix - Wait a little before reconnecting them
-2. Pairing through a button press - this does not work, use the Sync button as directed by the program
+2. Pairing through a button press - this never works, please use the Sync button as directed by the program
 ---

 ## DEPENDENCIES